How much chlorine should be added to a hot tub? To find the right chlorine level for your hot tub, follow these steps:

-Hot tubs are synonymous with relaxation, offering a warm and rejuvenating escape from daily stresses.
+Hot tubs give relaxation, offering a warm and rejuvenating escape from daily stresses.
 However, to keep your AquaSolus hot tub a true sanctuary, regular care and balanced chemical levels are essential.
-A well-maintained hot tub is safer, more enjoyable, and lasts longer—particularly when it comes to managing the right levels of chlorine or other sanitizers.
+A well-maintained hot tub is safer, more enjoyable, and lasts longer—particularly when it comes to managing the proper levels of chlorine or other sanitisers.

-Chlorine is one of the most effective hot tub sanitizers, designed to keep your water clean, safe, and pleasant.
-While some might wonder if it’s possible to skip chemicals, a sanitizer like chlorine is critical in preventing harmful bacteria, algae, and other contaminants from developing in your tub.
+Chlorine is one of the most effective hot tub sanitisers, designed to keep your hot tub water clean, safe, and pleasant.
+While some might wonder if it’s possible to skip chemicals, a sanitiser like chlorine is critical in preventing harmful bacteria, algae, and other contaminants from developing in your tub.
 Without it, your spa water could quickly turn green, becoming unsanitary and unappealing.

-There isn’t a one-size-fits-all answer, as chlorine levels depend on factors like usage and hot tub size.
+There isn’t a one-size-fits-all answer, as chlorine levels depend on factors such as usage and the size of the ot tub.
 However, a good rule of thumb is to test your hot tub’s chlorine levels every few days.
 Add more as needed according to the specific instructions provided by your chosen chlorine product.
-This routine allows you to maintain optimal levels without overdoing it.
+This routine enables you to maintain optimal levels without overexertion.

-Daily chlorine additions vary depending on your hot tub’s current chlorine level, how often it’s used, and other factors like the type of chlorine used (tablets, granules, or liquid).
+Daily chlorine additions vary depending on your hot tub’s current chlorine level, the frequency of use, and other factors, such as the type of chlorine used (tablets, granules, or liquid).
 If your hot tub was recently “shocked” with a higher dose of chlorine, you might not need to add more for a day or two.
 In general, here’s what to consider:

-For ongoing maintenance, follow your sanitizer’s instructions and avoid over-chlorinating.
+For ongoing maintenance, follow the instructions on your sanitiser and avoid over-chlorination.

 Shocking is an intensive cleaning process, typically done every 1-2 weeks or as needed.
 It involves a concentrated chlorine dose to break down contaminants and rapidly restore cleanliness.
-Aim for around 35g of chlorine shock per 1,500 liters of water or according to your product’s specific directions.
+Aim for approximately 35g of chlorine shock per 1,500 litres of water, or follow the specific directions on your product.

 With AquaSolus, you have flexibility in choosing the type of chlorine best suited for your needs: